Human-Robotics-Lab/CuranWeb/get_started.md

 # Libraries folder

 Given the previous explainantion you will now see that the libraries folder contains code encapsulated in 6 distinct targets, i.e. libraries, which serve distinct purposes.
 Usually you should only mess with this file if you want to add libraries to curan.

 # Tests folder

 Because we are programmers, we need to test ideias, prototype until we are happy with the performance of the code we developed.
 This folder contains tests writtes to demonstrate how to use the targets defined in the libraries folder.
 You can add your own tests as you wish.
-Simply define your executable and link the necessary targets, e.g. assume that you want to use the utilities target, then you just need to create a file in the tests folder, and write a CMakeLists.txt of that directory the following
+Simply define your executable and link the necessary targets, e.g., assume that you want to use the utilities target, then you just need to create a file in the tests folder, and write a CMakeLists.txt of that directory the following

 ```cmake
 add_executable(bar test_utils.cpp)